lnbits/Diagon-Alley/README.md

 # Diagon Alley: Decentralised Market-Stall Protocol
 Diagon Alley is a decentralised market-stall protocol, that shifts emphasis from the frontend market to the merchants stall.
+If an frontend market (indexer) gets taken down, merchants just point their stalls elsewhere.

 ## Indexers
 An indexer is a simple frontend server and GUI that routes product, payment and shipping information between merchant and buyer.
 Each merchant has products in a *stall*.
 The stall chooses what products to list with the indexer.
 An indexer has one endpoint.